ProvaSolo/Group7/Project Documentation/nxps32k358_lpspi.md

 3. **IRQ Initialization**:

-    - Initializes the IRQ line with `sysbus_init_irq()`, enabling the device to signal interrupts to the virtual CPU.
+    - Initializes the IRQ line (Interrupt request line) with `sysbus_init_irq()`, enabling the device to signal interrupts to the virtual CPU.

 4. **Chip Select (CS) Line Configuration**: